The Best of Joe Walsh

 The Best of Joe Walsh is a compilation album by the American singer-songwriter and multi-instrumentalist Joe Walsh.
 The album was released in late 1978, on the label ABC Records.
 It features songs from his tenure with the James Gang as well as solo songs.
 Two tracks from 1974's So What were newly remixed for this compilation; "Turn to Stone" and "Help Me Through the Night".

 Critical reception

 Village Voice critic Robert Christgau wrote: "'Twixt James Gang and Eagles Walsh justified his existence by developing his own brand of spacey, tuneful guitar schlock.
 I admit that it sounds like nothing else.
 But I can't imagine why anyone would want this much of it."
 Stephen Thomas Erlewine of AllMusic was more enthusiastic and said retrospectively, "this is not even close to a comprehensive collection, but it's not a bad sampler for extremely casual fans."

 Track listing

-All songs written and composed by Joe Walsh and Terry Trebandt, except where noted.
+All songs written and composed by Joe Walsh except where noted.